ropenta/alphabet-graph-challenge/README.md

 Output:
 `[]`

-One [solution](#a-solution) is given below.

 ## Running this program:
 You can type `make` followed by the command you'd like to run
-* For example, `make run inputText=test/input.txt` builds a `program` executable, runs it, and prints out output
+* For example, `$ make run inputText=test/input.txt` builds a `program` executable, runs it, and prints out output
     * the `inputText` value can be any input file with a valid set of words (separated by newlines)

+Running unit tests:
+* `$ make clean`
-* Running `make test` runs the suite of unit tests defined in ChallengeTest.cpp
+* `$ make test` runs the suite of unit tests defined in ChallengeTest.cpp
-* Running `make clean` removes the executables created by the `program` and `test` commands.
+* `$ make clean` removes the executables created by the `program` and `test` commands.
 You should run this after each command to ensure you are using the latest code.

-## Using your own custom input:
-You can modify `main.cpp` to use a different set of input words, and `make run` will build the executable.

-Reading through `Challenge.h` first will help in understanding `Challenge.cpp` better.
-All the unit tests are included in `ChallengeTest.cpp`.

 ## A Solution
-Goal:
-- We want to represent the alphabet as a directed graph (connections between letters are directional).
-- Each letter in the alphabet has a set of letters that come before, and set of letters that come later.
-- We don't need to store the whole set of letters that come before and after the letter, since it would take up more memory than is needed.
-- Instead, we can store the set of letters that are confirmed to come after, and a count of letters that come before.
-- We'd like to associate each letter with information that will help determine the order relative to other letters.

-Implementation:
-- We can store each unique letter inside a Node class that contains extra information.
+Our goal is to take the ordered input set:
+`["bca", "aaa", "acb"]`

+and return the following ordering:
+`["b", "a", "c"]`

+By directly comparing adjacent words, we can figure out the ordering of letters bca aaa

+'b' comes before 'a'

+How can we store this information?
+We could try storing them in a list or array:
+['b', 'a']

+This runs into a problem when new letters are added (say 'c') that are compared to letters already stored in the list (like 'a), especially if there are many letters already in the list.
+Trying to swap the existing values around would be difficult, so we need another solution.

-- Anytime we encounter a new ordering between two letters (e.g. 'b' comes before 'a'), we will store two values:
+We can try storing additional information with each unique letter.
+Every time we encounter a direct relationship between two letters, we can store the following data:
+* if we know 'b' comes before 'a':
-    1) b's set of adjacent letters that come after it in the alphabet includes 'a' bNode.nextNeighbors.add(aNode);
+    * 'b' has a set of "nextLetters" that come after it in the alphabet, and 'a' is included in this set
-    2) 'a' is pointed at by 'b', which we can represent with 'prevLetterCount'. a.prevLetterCount++
-- To determine the first letter to choose, we choose the Node with a 'prevLetterCount' of 0.
+    * 'a' has a set of "prevLetters" that comes before it in the alphabt, and 'b' is included in this set

+b->nextLetters = {a}
+b->prevLetters = {}

+a->nextLetters = {}
+a->prevLetters = {b}

+We can go through all the words in the input list and derive these relationships and store them.

+How can we figure out which letter comes first?
+It's simply the letter with an empty "prevLetters" set.
-- This indicating that no letters come before in the alphabet.
+Having no letters in "prevLetters" means that no letters could have come before, so it must be the first.

+Once we find the letter with an empty "prevLetters" set, we can add it to the alphabet.

+alphabet: 'b'

+Once the letter 'b' is added, we need to remove it from all the letters that include 'b' in their prevLetters set.
+Thankfully, we can easily find these values by checking the nextLetters set of 'b'

+a->prevLetters = {}

+Now we see that 'a' has an empty prevLetters set, and we can use that as our next letter.
+We can repeat this process until all letters have been added to the alphabet.

+One improvement we can make is, instead of storing all the "prevLetters" values, we can use a count instead.